International Journal of Astronomy and Astrophysics

 6. Properties of the Solution

-The central value of, and are given as,
+The central value of

 Figure 1.
-Variation of metric potentials with.
+Variation of metric potentials with

 with the distance from the center of fluid ball are identically zero at the center.